mfrachet/acodingdance/content/blog/unleash-the-curry/index.md

 By using composition, we prefer to build simple functions that combine easily together.

-And if you have given attention to the previous examples, you've probably seen that all the functions used own an arity of 1: it's a contract dealing with curry functions that allows such composition.
+If you have given attention to the previous examples, you've probably seen that all the functions used own an arity of 1: it's a contract dealing with curry functions that allows such composition.
 It would be quite harder to compose functions with multiple arguments.

+Another thing that you may have noticed is that the type of the argument of `f` is the type of the output of `g`.
+We need that contract to use compose effectively.

 ### Reusability